 Effective April 1, 2017, we acquired the business and certain assets of Emantras, a digital education company that provides engaging learning experiences and effective knowledge delivery through award-winning digital and mobile solutions with offices in Fremont, California and Chennai, India.
 This acquisition strengthens our eLearning development capabilities, allowing us to better serve our customer base with the latest digital learning solutions.
 The upfront purchase price was \$3.2 million in cash.
 In addition, the purchase agreement required up to an additional \$0.3 million of consideration, contingent upon the achievement of an earnings target during the twelve-month period following completion of the acquisition, plus a percentage of any earnings in excess of the specified earnings target.
 No contingent consideration was paid as the earnings target for the twelve-month period subsequent to the acquisition was not achieved.
-The purchase price allocation for the acquisition date.
+The purchase price allocation for the acquisition includes \$0.8 million of a customer-related intangible asset which is being amortized over four years from the acquisition date.
 The goodwill recognized is due to the expected synergies from combining the operations of the acquiree with the Company.
 The portion of the goodwill recorded for financial statement purposes that is deductible for tax purposes is \$0.8 million.
 The acquired Emantras business is included in the Workforce Excellence segment, and the results of its operations have been included in the consolidated financial statements beginning April 1, 2017.
-The pro-forma impact of the acquisition is not material to our results of operations.
-The India-based operations of the acquired Emantras business is included in the upper statement beginning April 1, 2017.
 The pro-forma impact of the acquisition is not material to our results of operations.
 The India-based operations of the acquired Emantras business is included in our India subsidiary and its functional currency is the Indian Rupee.